hlmeS/tableau/PITCHME.md

 +++
 ### Visual Analytics is ...
 <br>
-“... an iterative and interactive approach to analytical reasoning.”
+"... an iterative and interactive approach to analytical reasoning."

-“... used to create interactive, easy-to-use dashboards, that show most import information at a single glance.”
+".. used to create interactive, easy-to-use dashboards, that show most import information at a single glance."

 +++
 ### Approaches to Visual Analytics